-Figure 8 is providing the values of market shares separately for the GCC countries.
-The reason is that the market shares of Bahrain, Kuwait, and Qatar are much smaller than these of Oman, UAE, and Saudi Arabia, in such a way that the presentation of all figures together might hide the small shares (values) of the least important countries in terms of market share.
+Fig. 6 is providing also the values of market shares separately for the GCC countries.
+The reason is that the market shares of Bahrain, Kuwait, and Qatar are much smaller than these of Oman, UAE, and Saudi Arabia.
 In terms of progress, it is clear that all GCC countries, including the least present on the international market are progressing quite positively with increasing shares from one year to another.
 This is especially true for Qatar and Kuwait.
 Oman, Saudi Arabia, and UAE, also have the same trend with market shares increasing respectively from 0.34%, 8.65%, and 13.97% in 2005 to 1.14%, 12.95%, and 16.33% in 2015.